Companies and many others use urine alcohol tests. How long after the drinking can urine alcohol tests detect it? It depends.

 10. SAMSHA, ibid.

-Above all else, it’s dangerous to drive after drinking or doing drugs.
-Therefore, doing so is unwise.
-Additionally, the penalties can be severe.
+Above all else, it’s dangerous to drive after drinking.
+So doing so is unwise.
+Also, the penalties can be severe.

 At this point, you know much more about urine alcohol tests than most people.
-Congratulations!
+So congratulations!

 Also, do you know of any items that should be added?
-If so, please contact hansondj (at sign) Potsdam (dot) edu/.
+If so, please contact hansondj (@) Potsdam (.) edu/.
 In fact, readers help improve this website.
 So thank you for helping.